 In 1880, the U.S. Senate appointed a committee of five to investigate the causes of the exodus.
 Testimony was taken to make a volume of nearly 1,700 printed pages.
-The majority report held to the idea that the exodus had been brought about for the purpose of colonizing the blacks in some of the Northern states for political purposes, though the evidence would hardly bear out that theory.
+The majority report held to the idea that the exodus had been brought about to colonize the blacks in some of the Northern states for political purposes.
+However, the evidence would hardly bear out that theory.

-The exodus continued into 1880, and the failure of crops in South Carolina in 1881 caused a number of blacks to leave the state in the fall of that year, a few of them coming to Kansas.
+The exodus continued into 1880, and the failure of crops in South Carolina in 1881 caused several blacks to leave the state in the fall of that year, a few of them coming to Kansas.
 Another migration occurred in 1886, but it was insignificant when compared to 1879.

 Source: Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Standard Publishing Company, Chicago, IL 1912.